T-Flet/Graph-State-Machine/README.rst

 Said graph topology can be further enriched/simplified by the presence of arbitrary information in the form of node or edge attributes, which can then be used by arbitrary step rules;
-an example of this are edge attributes representing directed necessity and sufficiency of those links.
+an example of this are attributes representing necessity and sufficiency of those links.

 Besides pure academic exploration of the construct, some uses for it are implementing backend logics which are best represented by graphs (e.g. an "expert system"),